neilotoole/sq-web/content/en/docs/source/index.md

 ## Groups

-If you find yourself dealing large numbers of sources, `sq` provides a simple mechanism to structure groups of sources.
+If you find yourself dealing with a large number of sources, `sq` provides a simple mechanism to structure groups of sources.
 A typical handle looks like `@sales`.
 But if you use a path structure in the handle like `@prod/sales`, `sq` interprets that `prod` path as a _group_.